 Firstly, Bacon Made a huge contribution to this guide and updated all the meta matchups.
 Please extend your gratitude to him!

 I would like to thank Raytee and Green for their earlier Gladiator Beast guides which formed an important foundation for this guide and I would like to thank them both for their valued contributions to the current version of the guide.

 Thank you to the other deck experts and guide writers for all their hard work.
 Reading your guides was the spark which led to writing this guide.
 Your advice when creating this guide was invaluable.

 Thank you to every active member of #gladiator-beasts in the DLM server for their amazing support and feedback on my previous guides.
-And thank you for not giving up on the deck when Abyss Encounters was released.
+And thank you for never giving up on the deck.

 Thanks to Dkayed for cultivating an amazing community worth working for.

 Thank you to all the players who said gladiators were dead.
 You guys spur me on to prove you wrong with each new box release.
 Don’t worry, one day you will be right but that time isn’t now.

 Thank you to Sanga of the Thunda for bringing them unda!